mikedfunk/cucumberjs-example/README.md

 PhantomJS uses an old version of webkit that does not work with Traceur and probably Babel either.
 [Github issue here](https://github.com/google/traceur-compiler/issues/908).

+Don't call `next()` twice in a step!
+It will confuse cucumber and confuse the shit out of you because steps will be firing out of sequence, even in the wrong scenarios.
+Took me forever to find this.